 Meanwhile, everyone else wants to be the first of their friends to say they’ve seen the latest blockbuster and shout about it on social media.
 They may also want to discuss the merits of a film – Dunkirk got us all talking about whether live action sequences with extras are superior to those using CGI.

 Either way, this kind of customer engagement creates excitement around a film release and it had everyone racing to the nearest big screen in 2018.

 New is now and people can’t get enough of film promotions or the pictures they’re crowing about.

 We know that cinema is appealing to audiences of Titanic proportions.
 If you’re seeking mass appeal, that’s one thing.
 But cinema promotions can be highly targeted and lead to your brand getting in front of some super niche audiences too.

-Paul Parry says, “With cinema you can virtually guarantee that the audience you attract will be of a certain demographic.
+Paul Parry, Head of Filmology, says, “With cinema you can virtually guarantee that the audience you attract will be of a certain demographic.
 Based on a particular genre or the specific talent featured in a film, there is always something you can work with which will allow you to align your brand with a title, giving you maximum benefit from a partnership.”
 Buoyant words indeed.

 Let’s take millennials and Generation Z, for example.

 Sodexo’s study tells us BFI data shows that ‘Pitch Perfect 2’ had the largest above-average audience share among the 15-24 age group.
 In December 2017, research from US digital film network, Fandango, revealed that the top films millennials intended to see that month were: ‘Star Wars - The Last Jedi’, ‘Jumanji’, ‘Welcome to the Jungle’ and ‘Pitch Perfect 3’.